ozfive/CIDR-Sensei/README.md

 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=ozfive_CIDR-Sensei&metric=vulnerabilities)](https://sonarcloud.io/summary/new_code?id=ozfive_CIDR-Sensei)

 CIDR-Sensei is a command-line tool that expands a comma-separated list of CIDR blocks into a list of IP addresses.
 It supports both sequential and parallel processing.

-# Implementation
+## **Implementation**

 CIDR-Sensei is a tool written in Go that helps you easily expand a list of CIDR blocks into a list of IP addresses.
-With the -concurrency flag, you can run the program in parallel to speed up the expansion process.
+With the `-concurrency` flag, you can run the program in parallel to speed up the expansion process while minimizing memory usage.

-To use it, simply provide a comma-separated list of CIDR blocks to the -cidr flag, and CIDR-Sensei will do the rest.
-It first parses the list and stores the start and end IP addresses of each CIDR block in a slice of CIDRRange structs.
+To use it, simply provide a comma-separated list of CIDR blocks to the `-cidr` flag, and CIDR-Sensei will do the rest.
+It first parses the list and stores the start and end IP addresses of each CIDR block in a slice of `CIDRRange` structs.

 Next, it expands the CIDR blocks into a list of IP addresses.
-It can do this in two ways: either by using a binary search to find the CIDR block that contains each IP address, or by splitting the CIDR blocks into smaller chunks and processing each chunk in parallel.
-This release includes binary search and now interval tree as algorithms to choose from by using the -algorithm flag on the command line.
-The resulting list of IP addresses are directed to the terminal, CSV, or JSON with the 'output' option.
+It can do this in two ways: either by using a binary search to find the CIDR block that contains each IP address or by utilizing an interval tree for efficient range queries.
+This release includes both binary search and interval tree algorithms, selectable via the `-algorithm` flag.
+The resulting list of IP addresses are streamed directly to the terminal, CSV, or JSON with the `-output` option.

+### **Benefits:**

+- **Lower Memory Usage:** Streams IP addresses directly to the output, avoiding the need to store them all in memory.
+- **Enhanced Performance:** Potentially faster processing as it eliminates the overhead of appending to a large slice.
+- **Flexible Output:** Supports JSON, CSV, and terminal outputs, catering to various use cases.

 So whether you're a network administrator or just curious about IP addresses, CIDR-Sensei has got you covered!

-# Installation
+## **Installation**

 Clone the repository and build the tool using the following commands: